HCS Score

 Overall Result: Haram — Red Line Violations

 Hyperliquid being decentralized is a genuine technical achievement.
-It means users control their own funds, there's no central company controlling the order book, and the system operates transparently on-chain.
+It means users control their own funds, there is no central company controlling the order book, and the system operates transparently on-chain.

 A haram activity performed through decentralized infrastructure is still a haram activity.
-The blockchain doesn't change what the economic activity fundamentally is.
+The blockchain does not change what the economic activity fundamentally is.

 That connection is not incidental.
-It's built into what HYPE is.
+It is built into what HYPE is.

-Before investing in any trading-related crypto project, ask yourself:
+Before investing in any trading-related crypto project, ask yourself honestly.

 For Hyperliquid, the answer to that last question is essentially no. Remove the derivatives trading and there is no Hyperliquid.
 That tells you everything you need to know.